NadaMohammedB/DineRiyadh/README.md

    ## Future work

-- **Working on additional pages, such as the sign-up and forgot password pages**
+- **Working on additional pages, such as the sign-up and forget password pages**
 - **Link the other pages with the database**
 - **Expand the options of caffes, restaurants and other spots**
 - **Let users rate cafes and restaurants to share their experiences**